Kodak was truly one of the world’s powerhouses

 But Kodak did invest heavily in digital imaging and carved out a reasonable position in the digital camera space with its line of EasyShare products.
 As the decade wore on and its core business continued to deteriorate, Kodak brought in a new leadership team, downsized its core operations, and began placing bets on even more radical ideas, such as a line of printers with low-cost ink.

 Kodak’s struggles show how brutally hard it is to get transformation right.
-The company took aggressive action, became a viable player in the emerging disruptive space, invested in new growth businesses, but it just doesn’t seem like it was enough.
+The company took aggressive action, became a viable player in the emerging disruptive space, invested in new growth businesses, but it wasn’t enough.

-Blind to disruptive changes in the marketplace — http://www.torbenrick.eu/t/r/ypx
+Blind to disruptive technology changes in the marketplace — http://www.torbenrick.eu/t/r/ypx